-Anyone who is a current member of the North American Society for the Sociology of Sport (or has been a member within the past year) is welcome to submit a contribution to Engaging Sports.
-The general purpose of the site is to provide content that helps readers interpret and understand current events and issues occurring in the context of sport and physical culture.
+The general purpose of Engaging Sports is to provide content that helps readers interpret and understand events and issues occurring in the context of sport and physical culture.
 Contributions should include analysis that is clearly grounded in and informed by scholarship in the sociology of sport, presented in a way that “translates” that scholarship for a public audience.

 It may be helpful for authors to think of a hook to a current/recent event, upcoming date, or anniversary of a notable event when writing contributions for the site.
 Overall, authors should think of the piece as an opportunity to translate sociology of sport content for a public audience in such a way that helps readers better understand current issues in sport and physical culture.

 When writing a contribution for Engaging Sports, authors should consider the following:

 - Contributions should be approximately 700 to 1000 words in length.
 This length should allow authors to provide substantive content that is easy for any member of the general public to read and digest in a few minutes.

 - Contributions should be written using language and a writing style that is easily accessible for a member of the general public.
 When writing, it may be helpful to envision a first-year university student with no background in social science as a potential reader.